dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmSeriesMetadataPollingInterval:

     dcmSeriesMetadataPollingInterval_"
-    "Update Series Metadata Fetch Size",integer,"Maximal number of Series scheduled for Metadata update fetched by one query; 100 if absent.","
+    "Update Series Metadata Fetch Size",integer,"Maximal number of Series scheduled for Metadata update fetched by one query.","
     .. _dcmSeriesMetadataFetchSize:

     dcmSeriesMetadataFetchSize_"
     "Remove Instance Records Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for purging Instance Records from the DB.
-If absent, Instance Records will never be purged.","
+If absent, Instance Records will never be purged.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmPurgeInstanceRecordsDelay:

     dcmPurgeInstanceRecordsDelay_"